russgmoore/az-nginxaas-demo/README.md

 Configure the **settings.tfvars** file to customize the deployment.
 For F5'ers you must define your mail address for the Owner tag or your resources may be deleted without notice.

-You should change the azure-rgi-1 variable to something unique as others may be using this template.
+The code generates unique object names to avoid conflicts with others.

-## Two Demo APP VMs
+## Two Demo APP VMs in module linuxvm
 Two ngninx OSS web servers are deployed.
 These demo app servers are defined in the terraform files:

-**nginxoss-vm-demo-app-1.tf**
+These can be used for demonstrations and tests of failover, traffic rules, and header injection/manipulation.

-**nginxoss-vm-demo-app-2.tf**
+These systems are what respond when you open a browser to the "NGINXaaS Public IP" root URI.

 The Linux VMs are deployed and configured as Demo App servers as defined in: https://docs.nginx.com/nginx/deployment-guides/setting-up-nginx-demo-environment/